Aritra23/Aritra23/README.md

-### I am a PhD Candidate in the Department of Computer Science at Toronto Metropolitan University.
-My research interests are in the AI/ML domain, primarily focusing on NLP and Information Retrieval (IR), which includes Retrieval-Augmented Generation (RAG), Question-Answering, and Multimodal Large Language Models (LLMs).
+### I am a Seasoned Software Engineer with 8+ years of industry experience in software development and the applied AI/ML domain.
+Well-versed in implementing scalable web applications and API development using Java, Python, Spring Boot, and incorporating Generative AI techniques for production deployment.
+With an extensive research background in LLMs, Multimodal RAG, Information Retrieval, and NLP, for building real-world applications, I have actively contributed to emerging AI trends, agentic AI workflows, and high-impact AI innovations.
 You can find my webpage <a href = "https://aritra23.github.io">here</a>.

 ![](https://komarev.com/ghpvc/?username=Aritra23&color=blue)